Keyboard shortcuts

-parol can be instructed to generate all types your grammar implies automatically.
-It therefore analyzes all productions in your grammar.
+parol can automatically generate all types implied by your grammar.
+It analyzes every production in your grammar.

-The first step is to canonicalize your grammar into a standard format applying the following transformations.
+The first step is to canonicalize your grammar by applying the following transformations:

-These transformations are applied iteratively until all EBNF constructs are replaced.
+These transformations are applied iteratively until all EBNF constructs are eliminated.

-Then parol checks this pre-transformed input grammar for several properties that prevent a successful processing.
-Those unwanted properties are
+Next, parol checks the transformed grammar for properties that would prevent successful processing:

 • Non-productive non-terminals